WanHsuanLin/OLSQ2/README.md

 The result of the Toffoli example is shown below.
 Note that a SWAP gate, decomposed into three CX gates, has been inserted.
 ```
-# a LSQC solution to the Toffoli gate on device 'ourense'
+# a QLS solution to the Toffoli gate on device 'ourense'
 #                                                  ┌───┐     ┌───┐┌───┐ ┌───┐      ┌─┐
 # q_0: ───────────────────■─────────────────────■──┤ X ├──■──┤ X ├┤ T ├─┤ H ├──────┤M├──────
 #      ┌───┐┌───┐┌─────┐┌─┴─┐┌───┐┌───┐┌─────┐┌─┴─┐└─┬─┘┌─┴─┐└─┬─┘└───┘ ├───┤      └╥┘┌─┐